FOLKS NEEDS YOU!

 Individuals and HOA’s volunteered to adopt islands and the program was off to a good start.
 However we are always in need of additional volunteers as others retire from the project.
 The individuals or group check the island during the official lake sweeps and at least two more times a year as needed.
 One of the issues is that people are not aware that islands are only for day use and no fires are allowed.

 Please consider calling the FOLKS’ office at 882-3655 to find out about adopting an island near you.
 There are still several islands that need to be adopted!
-Adopt An Island Report Form PDF - print form, fill out and drop off at FOLKs or email it to
+Adopt An Island Report Form - print form, fill out and drop off at FOLKs or email it to

 Volunteers measure water clarity and chlorophyll levels on a regular basis.
 This data provides early warning of potential issues and is utilized to help eliminate or mitigate those problems before they negatively impact the entire lake.